Trump ‘white power’ tweet set off a scramble inside the White House — but no clear condemnation

 Trump has also defended statues of Confederate generals as “beautiful” and pledged to block bipartisan efforts to rename military bases named after military leaders who fought in defense of slavery during the Civil War.
 Despite multiple opportunities to condemn the Confederacy or make broader appeals to racial unity, the president has declined, often taking the opposite approach.

-He has decried the protesters taking to the streets as “THUGS” and “terrorists” and threatened to unleash massive force against them, including with “vicious dogs” that recall the brutality employed against black civil rights activists in the 1960s.
+He has decried some protesters as “THUGS” and “terrorists” and threatened to unleash massive force against them, including with “vicious dogs,” recalling the brutality employed against black civil rights activists in the 1960s.

-Trump has tweeted out several videos of black men attacking white people in recent weeks as he has attempted to discredit the broader Black Lives Matter movement.
+Trump has tweeted several videos of black men attacking white people in recent weeks as he has attempted to discredit the broader Black Lives Matter movement.

 The president’s recent inflammatory remarks build upon a long history that includes promoting the racist conspiracy theory that former president Barack Obama was not born in the United States, deriding Mexican immigrants as criminals and pushing for a ban on Muslim immigration into the United States.